 These headphones don't have a dedicated companion app, so you can't EQ their sound or alter their control scheme.
 To update their firmware, TOZO offers a downloadable APK for Android devices, but this only updates the headphones and serves no other purpose.

 Unfortunately, the TOZO T6 don't support multi-device or NFC pairing, so you can only connect them via Bluetooth to one device at a time.
+They have higher latency on mobile iOS and Android devices than the very similar TOZO T12 Truly Wireless.

 These truly wireless earbuds are Bluetooth-only.